 1. Egocentric Thinking

-Although egocentric behaviors are less prominent in adulthood, overcoming egocentrism can be a lifelong process.
+Although egocentric behaviours are less prominent in adulthood, overcoming egocentrism can be a lifelong process.
 Egocentric thinking is a natural tendency to view everything in relation to oneself.
 This type of thinking leads to the inability to sympathize with others or analyze and evaluate various perspectives.
 Sadly, since most egocentric people are not willing or cannot see this character flaw within themselves, this increases the difficulty in overcoming the barrier.

 As young learners contemplate who they are and where they fit in, egocentric thinking may become more apparent.
 After all, they need experiences, opportunities for debate, brainstorming sessions, and the chance to ask meaningful questions in order to recognize and understand the viewpoints of others.